 Due in part to the profusion of different types of credit money, measuring the money supply today is no easy task.
 The Fed, or Federal Reserve System, America's monetary authority and central bank, has therefore developed a number of monetary aggregates, or different measures of the money supply.
-The monetary base (MB or M0, the narrowest aggregate) is the unweighted total of Federal Reserve notes and Treasury coins in circulation, plus bank reserves (deposits with the Federal Reserve).
-M1 adds to M0 travelers' checks and demand deposits.
+The monetary base (MB) is the unweighted total of Federal Reserve notes and Treasury coins in circulation, plus bank reserves (deposits with the Federal Reserve).
+M0 is MB minus bank reserves.
+M1 adds to M0 (cash in circulation) travelers' checks, demand deposits, and other deposits upon which checks can be drawn.
 (Banks other than the Fed no longer issue notes.
 If they did, they would be considered components of M1.)
 A broader aggregate, M2, includes M1 as well as time/savings deposits and retail money market mutual fund shares.
 A yet broader aggregate, M3, includes M2 as well as institutional time deposits, money market mutual fund shares, repurchase agreements, and Eurodollars, but its publication was discontinued by the Fed in 2006.

-The Fed continues to estimate the other three measures because their movements are not highly correlated and the appropriate monetary aggregate varies over time and question.
+The Fed estimates several measures of the money supply because the movements of each estimate are not highly correlated and the appropriate monetary aggregate varies over time and question.
 As we will see, the money supply helps to determine important macroeconomic variables like inflation, unemployment, and interest rates.
 Accurately measuring the money supply is so important that monetary economists still search for better ways of doing it.
-One approach, called divisia after its French inventor, François Divisia (1925), weighs credit instruments by their liquidity, or in other words, their degree of money-ness, or ease of use as a medium of exchange.
-The Federal Reserve Bank of Saint Louis tracks the U.S. money supply using various divisia formulas.research.stlouisfed.org/msi/
+One approach, called divisia after its French inventor, François Divisia (1925), weights credit instruments by their liquidity, or in other words, their degree of money-ness, or ease of use as a medium of exchange.
+The Federal Reserve Bank of Saint Louis tracks the U.S. money supply using various divisia formulas. research.stlouisfed.org/msi